rust-lang/book/second-edition/nostarch/appendix.md

 be published separately, though, and programmers using these crates will need to add both as dependencies and bring them both into scope.
-We could instead have the `hello_macro` crate use `hello_macro_derive` as a dependency and re-export the procedural macro code, but the way we've structured the project makes it possible for programmers to use `hello_macro` even if they don’t want the `derive` functionality.
+We could instead have the `hello_macro` crate use `hello_macro_derive` as a dependency and re-export the procedural macro code, but the way we’ve structured the project makes it possible for programmers to use `hello_macro` even if they don’t want the `derive` functionality.

 We need to declare the `hello_macro_derive` crate as a procedural macro crate.
-We'll also need functionality from the `syn` and `quote` crates, as we'll see in a moment, so we need to add them as dependencies.
+We’ll also need functionality from the `syn` and `quote` crates, as we’ll see in a moment, so we need to add them as dependencies.
 Add the following to the *Cargo.toml* file for `hello_macro_derive`: